Columbia Premises Liability Attorney

 If you were injured on someone else’s property due to unsafe conditions, you may be entitled to compensation under South Carolina law.
 At Smith Born Leventis Taylor & Vega, LLC, our experienced Columbia premises liability lawyer team is dedicated to holding negligent property owners accountable and helping injury victims recover the compensation they deserve.
 Whether your accident occurred in a store, apartment complex, workplace, or public property, we are here to guide you through every step of your claim.

-To request a free case review, call (803) 599-2207 or contact us online.
+To request a free case review with our Columbia premises liability attorneys, call (803) 599-2207 or contact us online.

 What is Premises Liability?